DBJDBJ/DBJDBJ/README.md

 ## Disposition

 Skeptical of hype.
-Interested in what actually works.
+Interested in what is actually feasible.

 > *Feasibility.*